What's on this October Half Term at Lightwater Valley

-Lightwater Valley is encouraging children to come in Halloween fancy dress, it’s more fun if you do and we are offering daily prizes for the best dressed.
+Lightwater Valley is encouraging children to come in Halloween fancy dress, it’s more fun if you do and children may even win some treats.

 Families can take a trip to the freaky fairground and jump aboard 30 rides and attractions designed for young families to enjoy frights and thrills.

 Hop aboard the Ladybird rollercoaster, take a trip on the Lightwater Valley Express or make a splash on the Wet ‘n’ Wild River Rapids.

 Throughout October Half Term make the most of the reduced price of £14.50pp.
 Tickets must be pre-booked online.

 Good to know before you go